EleonoraBorzi/repo-activity-report-action/PR.md

 The action can be found on the public repo: https://github.com/EleonoraBorzis/repo-activity-report-action/

-We created a github action can be use to analyse the activity and the Code Complexity of a repo.
+We created a github action that can be used to analyse the activity and the Code Complexity of a repo.
 It is implemented with Docker, so it is more accessible to the public, and it uses a python script.
 The action has three inputs:
 - github-token: The GitHub secret token that gives access to several git functions.It also increase the limit of GitHub API calls.
 - repo-name: The full name of the repo that is being analysed.
 - issue-number: The number of the issue where the user wants the report to be commented.

-The user can decided what the action will be triggered by, for example a new pull request or a new commment.
+The user can decide how the action will be triggered, for example a new pull request or a new commment.
 The action will post a comment on the issue with the issue number given by the user.
 The data posted on the action is:
 - The number of unreviwed issues
 - A list of unreviwed issues
 - The number of unreviwed pull requests